-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Pearlene

-- worked as a caterer at Express Dairy in Charing Cross, central London
+- She worked as a caterer at Express Dairy in Charing Cross, central London

 - Pearlene is displaying the photograph in her 1958 British passport